TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Experimental Evaluation

 Figure \ref{fig:lunar_lander2} instead shows how an RL agent's strategy evolves while learning to play Lunar Lander.
 Initially, during the first quarter of training, the agent discovers the necessity of taking actions that are dependent on the lander's angle to maintain its upright position.
 After achieving this, the agent begins to learn to fly around the environment, leading to its actions becoming more dependent upon the speed and position variables throughout the second and third quarters of training.
 Finally, throughout the trajectories collected from the last quarter of training and the expert trajectories, the agent masters landing within the target area, which results in the actions depending more on the Boolean variable that describes whether the lander's legs have touched down successfully.

 Figure \ref{fig:pend2} demonstrates the changes in $\Phi_{X_i;{\mathcal{X}} \rightarrow {A}}$ estimates as the agent learns how to play the Pendulum game.
 During the first quartile, the agent's actions are primarily stochastic due to the lack of a learned strategy, resulting in negligible $\Phi_{X_i;{\mathcal{X}} \rightarrow {A}}$ values across all variables.
-In the second and third quartiles, the agent learns to swing the pendulum to the upright position, making its actions increasingly dependent on the $y$-position of the pendulum head and the angular velocity, as depicted in Figures \ref{fig:pend2}.B and \ref{fig:pend2}.C.
+In the second and third quartiles, the agent learns to swing the pendulum to the upright position, making its actions increasingly dependent on the $y$-position of the pendulum head and the angular velocity, as depicted in the second and third panels of Figure \ref{fig:pend2}.
 Once the agent has learned to swing the pendulum upright, it then learns to keep it there by making minor side-to-side adjustments.
 This is reflected in the values of $\Phi_{X_i;{\mathcal{X}} \rightarrow {A}}$ reported in the third and fourth quartiles, where we observe a rising dependency on the $x$ position value of the pendulum head.